Welcome to our website - we hope it will provide you with useful information about our Charity.

-Registered Charity in 1978, so we are delighted to celebrate 35 years as a charity helping cats in 2013.
+Registered Charity in 1978, so we are delighted to celebrate 40 years as a charity helping cats in 2018.

 We are an independent local cat rescue charity (not connected with any national charity), covering

 Colchester and the surrounding area.
 We liaise with other rescue organisations such as Cats Protection and RSPCA branches

 in Essex and Suffolk to ensure that those in need find help.

 We receive no government funding or grants,

 and are entirely dependent on our own fundraising (please see our "Charity Shop & Fundraising" page.)

 cats that come to us are spayed/castrated, vaccinated and microchipped by us - our main costs are our vets' bills.
 We

 keep all our microchipped cats registered to CCR at the Sanctuary address, and contact you if your cat is found.
 We also

 maintain records of lost and found cats.